How Much Does a New Bathroom Cost?

 New Bathroom Floor Costs

-Cost of new bathroom flooring will vary depending on the material used.
-For example, porcelain tiles might cost £20 to £30 per m² while rubber flooring usually costs between £30 and £60 per m².
+This will vary depending on the material used.
+For instance, porcelain tiles might cost £20 to £30 per m², while rubber flooring usually costs between £30 and £60 per m².

 New Bathroom Painting and Decorating Costs